alexanghh/mat2-web/README.md

 }
 ```

-If you prefer to use Apache:
+Nginx is the recommended web engine, but you can also use Apache if you prefer:

 ```
 apt install apache2 libapache2-mod-proxy-uwsgi